Slow Cooker Creamed Corn

 Grilled Corn Disks with Southwestern Butter

 I dunk my grilled corn disks with southwestern butter a lot.
-But, any leftover butter (if you have any) goes on anything, but it’s specially good on corn bread or biscuits.
+A whole lot.
+I puts regular ole butter to shame.
+Any leftover butter (if you have any) goes on anything, but it’s specially good on corn bread or biscuits.
 Also try slathering your grilled corn with some Sriracha mayonnaise.
 It’s different, but boy is it every good.

 Get yourself a good set of grill tools for these corn disks and anything else you grill.
 You won’t regret the extra few bucks they cost over the cheap ones that you’re going to have to replace in a few years.
 I have had several sets of Weber tools for decades and have yet to replace a single one.